 - Vino Nobile is its regional name in Montepulciano

 - The third region, Chianti, only uses the name of the region on labels.

-In Piedmont, the primary red grape is Nebbiolo.
-Things to remember when reading wine labels from Piedmont:
+Then in Piedmont, the primary red grape is Nebbiolo.

 - Barolo and Barbaresco, Piedmont’s two most famous wines, are both made from Nebbiolo, and are names of the towns as well.

-The puzzle pieces of place, grape and quality come together on the bottle label.
-One last quirk in Italy is the use of brand names by Super Tuscan producers.
-Below is a graphic that illustrate how these principles are applied in practice.
+The puzzle pieces of place, grape, and quality come together on the bottle label.
+Finally, a last quirk in Italy is the use of brand names by Super Tuscan producers.
+Below is a graphic that illustrates an Italian wine label.

 Ready to plan your dream tour?

 Start here to see our tours by region